Invivogen

 Toll-Like Receptors

-Toll-Like Receptors (TLRs) play a critical role in the early innate immune response to invading pathogens by sensing microorganism and are involved in sensing endogenous danger signals.
+Toll-Like Receptors (TLRs) play a critical role in the early innate immune response to invading pathogens by sensing microorganisms and are involved in sensing endogenous danger signals.

-TLRs are evolutionarily conserved receptors are homologues of the Drosophila Toll protein, discovered to be important for defense against microbial infection [1].
+TLRs are evolutionarily conserved receptors that are homologs of the Drosophila Toll protein, discovered to be important for defense against microbial infection [1].
 TLRs recognize highly conserved structural motifs known as pathogen-associated microbial patterns (PAMPs), which are exclusively expressed by microbial pathogens,

 or danger-associated molecular patterns (DAMPs) that are endogenous molecules released from necrotic or dying cells.

-Stimulation of TLRs by the corresponding PAMPs or DAMPs initiates signaling cascades leading to the activation of transcription factors, such as AP-1, NF-κB and interferon regulatory factors (IRFs).
-Signaling by TLRs result in a variety of cellular responses including the production of interferons (IFNs), pro-inflammatory cytokines and effector cytokines that direct the adaptive immune response.
+Stimulation of TLRs by the corresponding PAMPs or DAMPs initiates signaling cascades leading to the activation of transcription factors, such as AP-1, NF-κB, and interferon regulatory factors (IRFs).
+Signaling by TLRs results in a variety of cellular responses including the production of interferons (IFNs), pro-inflammatory cytokines, and effector cytokines that direct the adaptive immune response.

 The TLR Family